baotruong04/assessment/README.md

 APIs can add complexity beyond the scope of this challenge.
 If you really want to use data from an API, **save it to a file** (like `.json` or `.csv`) and use that instead.

----

-# Book Catalog Website

-A responsive web application that displays a catalog of books with filtering, sorting, and search functionality.
-The data is sourced from CSV files.

-## Features

-- View a catalog of books with cover images and details
-- Search for books by title or author
-- Filter books by year range
-- Sort books by title, author, year, or rating
-- Responsive design for desktop and mobile devices

-## Technologies Used

-- HTML, CSS, JavaScript
-- CSV data processing
-- Asynchronous data loading

-## Data

-The application uses data from three CSV files:
-- books.csv: Contains book information (title, author, year, etc.)
-- ratings.csv: Contains user ratings for books
-- users.csv: Contains user information

-## How it Works

-1. The application loads data from CSV files when the page is loaded
-2. Data is processed and displayed as book cards
-3. Users can interact with the interface to filter, sort, and search the book collection
-4. For performance reasons, only a subset of the data is displayed

-## Live Demo

-You can view the live site at: https://baotruong04.github.io/assessment/

----

 > 💬 **Have any questions?** Drop them on the [Padlet here](https://padlet.com/arlenschallenge/2025-snap-engineering-academy-stage-2-project-assessment-que-ndmqkef3wxt8sh72) and we'll get back to you!